 Studebaker jumped in the (semi)compact wagon market too, with its 1959 Lark, and made a bold (and failed) attempt to add new versatility to it with its 1963 Wagonaire.

-But it was the full-size wagons, like this 1968 Country Squire, that most fully embodied the ideal of the American wagon, along with the American family: upwardly-striving, image-conscious, and appreciative of plenty of stretch out room for everyone, at home or on the go.
+full-size wagons, like this 1968 Country Squire, most fully embodied the ideal of the American wagon, along with the American family: upwardly-striving, image-conscious, and appreciative of plenty of stretch out room for everyone, at home or on the go.
 The world was changing quickly in 1968, but the big station wagon was a pillar of solidity and constancy during a time of prosperity.